Process and methods

 Searches should be limited to studies reported in English.
 When there are likely to be animal studies in the evidence base, these can be excluded from the search results in some databases.

 Limiting searches by date will depend on the topic and the nature of the evidence base (for example, when most of the research was published).
-When the guideline is an update, searches may be limited by date, but only if appropriate (for example, the inclusion/exclusion criteria for the update are the same as for the existing guideline).
+When the guideline is an update, searches may be limited by date, but only if appropriate (for example, the inclusion and exclusion criteria for the update are the same as for the existing guideline).
 If there are relevant good-quality published systematic reviews (see the chapter on developing review questions and planning the evidence review), it may be possible to limit additional searching to the time since the searches for the published reviews were conducted.
 For some databases, restricting the search by date is difficult.
 When this is the case, searches can be run without date limits, using reference management or systematic review software to separate new results.
 The date range for the search, and the use of existing reviews, should be agreed before searching and documented in the search protocol (see the section on search protocols).

 Depending on the review question, it may be appropriate to limit searches to particular study designs.
 For example, for review questions on the effectiveness of interventions, it may be more efficient to search for systematic reviews, followed by controlled trials followed by observational studies.
 This prevents unnecessary searching and review work.
 The best way to limit searches by study design is to use an appropriate search filter (strings of search terms), rather than using database publication type field limits, to ensure the search strategy is transparent and reproducible.
+Additional classifiers, such as the Cochrane RCT classifier, could be used to further attempt to limit the search to particular study types.

 Other search filters relating to age, setting, geography, and health inequalities can also be applied as relevant.
 The most comprehensive list of available search filters is the search filter resource of the InterTASC Information Specialists' Sub-Group.
 This resource also includes critical appraisal tools, which can be used for filter selection.
 Additionally, McKibbon (2009) reviews the performance of 38 randomised controlled trial filters.
 Both sources may be useful when choosing a filter.
 Search filters should, however, be used with caution because concepts such as study design, age, setting and geography may not be adequately described in the title or abstract of a database record, and may not be captured by the indexing.